TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Rte.rst

 Please refer to the :ref:`RTE chapter <t3coreapi:rte>` in Core API document for more general information on RTE configuration and data processing.

-The order in which configuration for the RTE is loaded is (the first one which is set, is used, see :ref:`example <pageTsRteOverridePreset>` below):
+The order in which the configuration for the RTE is loaded is (the first one which is set, is used, see :ref:`example <pageTsRteOverridePreset>` below):

 1. preset defined for a specific field via PageTS